Career Change Is a Big Deal!

 I’m not a big fan of Objective/Mission Statements on resumes (a Summary statement is more in tune with a hiring manager’s needs for learning about you).
 However, in this case, it is helpful.

-An Objective Statement can make it very clear you are looking for a change.
+An Objective Statement can make it very clear you are looking for a career change.
 It should also be convincing that you can do the job.
 For example:

 To complete a transition from Engineering to Business Development by leveraging experience and knowledge gained while: